Vorticode/solarite/docs/index.md

 Folder icon comes from [Google](https://icon-sets.iconify.design/material-symbols/folder-outline/).

-These types of objects can be returned by in expressions with `r` tagged template literals:
+These types of objects can be returned by in expressions with `h` tagged template literals:

 1. strings and numbers.
 2. boolean true, which will be rendered as 'true'
 3. false, null, and undefined, which will be rendered as empty string.
-4. Solarite Templates created by `r`-tagged template literals.
+4. Solarite Templates created by `h`-tagged template literals.
 5. DOM Nodes, including other web components.
 6. Arrays of any of the above.
 7. Functions that return any of the above.